greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-User.md

 ## Kill user processes on logout

-The [systemd](https://www.archlinux.org/packages/?name=systemd) package by default has `KillUserProcesses=no`, meaning user processes are not killed when the user completely logs out.
+Arch Linux builds the [systemd](https://www.archlinux.org/packages/?name=systemd) package with `--without-kill-user-processes`, setting `KillUserProcesses` to `no` by default.
+This setting causes user processes not to be killed when the user completely logs out.
 To change this behavior in order to have all user processes killed on the user's logout, set `KillUserProcesses=yes` in `/etc/systemd/logind.conf`.

 Note that changing this setting breaks terminal multiplexers such as [tmux](/index.php/Tmux "Tmux") and [screen](/index.php/Screen "Screen").
 If you change this setting, you can still use a terminal multiplexer by using `systemd-run` as follows: